marlam/bino/doc/bino-manual.md

 To start Bino in VR mode, use the option `--vr`.
-Bino will then display a screen in the virtual world, and the video will be displayed on that screen, unless the input is a 360° video, which will of course be displayed all around the viewer.
+Bino will then display a screen in the virtual world, and the video will be displayed on that screen, unless the input is a surround video (360° or 180°), which will of course be displayed all around the viewer.

 The default is a 16:9 screen in a few meters distance from the viewer, but you can use the `--vr-screen` option to either define arbitrary planar screens via